mirzafahad/mirzafahad.github.io/_posts/2021-02-22-wifi-rouge-access-point-part2.md

 ---
 layout: post
-title: Building a Man-in-the-Middle System
+title: Build a Man-in-the-Middle System
-subtitle: Part 2 - Sniffing and Saving
+subtitle: Part 2 - Sniffing and Saving Packets
 image: /img/wifi/cover2.png
 tags: [hacking, attack, wireshark, ubuntu, wifi, linux, vmware, access, point, ap, rogue]
 comments: true
 ---

-In this part 2 of the "**Building a Man-in-the-Middle System**" tutorial, I will demonstrate how to sniff, read and save (in a file for later analysis) WiFi packets using native command-line tools in Ubuntu.
+In this part 2 of the "**Build a Man-in-the-Middle System**" tutorial, I will demonstrate how to sniff, read and save (in a file for later analysis) WiFi packets using native command-line tools in Ubuntu.
 I will start with typing each command in the terminal and then will show how you can automate that with a script.
 I will explain each step elaborately and then at the end I will put all the commands together so that you can simply copy-paste the commands.
 Let's get started.

 # 1. Sniffing